Pediatric Rehabilitation & Education > Pediatric Rehabilitation & Education Program Description

 Neuropsychology: Neuropsychological evaluation is a priority to identify deficits related to the neurologic injury, identify preferred learning style, and assist with setting appropriate academic and rehabilitation goals when developing an Individual Education Plan.

 Interdisciplinary Services: Rehabilitation services are provided by: Physical Therapists, Occupational Therapist, Speech Language Pathologists, Neurologist, Neuropsychologist, Neuropsychiatrist, Rehabilitation Nurses, Registered Dietician, Recreational Therapist, Certified Behavioral Analysts, Case Managers, and Certified Teachers.

 Residential Services: Consistent assignment of staff encourages familiarity with specific client needs and cultivates a trusting relationship facilitating successful rehabilitation.
 Staffing ratios are designed to foster independence while ensuring adequate safety and supervision.

-Behavioral Intervention: Certified Behavior Analysts develop individualized behavioral/motivational programs for each client.
+Behavioral Intervention: Behavior Specialist develop individualized behavioral/motivational programs for each client.
 Behavior protocols are designed and implemented with the goal of effectively working towards an increase in desired behaviors and a decrease in inappropriate behaviors and responses.